-For many years, Merrill Corporation has been a known brand within the work of corporate finance and M&A. Merrill’s SaaS offering, DatasiteOne, is designed to be the most feature-rich program specifically designed with their audiences needs present in mind.
+For many years, Merrill Corporation has been a known brand within the work of corporate finance and M&A. Merrill’s SaaS offering, DatasiteOne, is designed to be the most feature-rich program specially designed with their audiences needs present in mind.

 As they began to launch their new feature, Redaction for DatasiteOne, they knew they didn’t want to follow the status quo.
-They wanted to craft a modern eye-catching campaign that embraces the way 23 to 35 year olds behave with brands.
+They wanted to create a modern eye-catching campaign that embraces the way 23 to 35 year olds behave with brands.